avs-code/Spark_surveillance_robot/README.md

 *  Level of battery charge or low battery warning
 ####  Important features to resolve first:

-*  Control via wifi module over internet (For example: In a house family I want connect by internet to robot that is in my home.)
+*  Control via wifi module over internet (For example: In a house family I want connect by internet to robot that is in my home.
+I see two options, 1.
+Via arduino but require a wifi shield module and code to comunications plus client control software.
+2 Search a camera with pan and tilt with control software included, use pan and tilt to control two motors)
 *  Camera IP battery powered, with remote access (may be standalone of arduino system)

 ## Future features: